banner

 Rebellion and Unreturned Love

-Many times we, in our youth, forget all the things good parents do for us.
-We are embarrassed to introduce mom or dad to our friends.
-Being with them is not cool and we want independence.
-Yet they provide for all our needs and many of our wants.
-They consol us and hold us when we are sad.
-They bandage our physical and emotional wounds, read us a story, play baseball with us in the back yard or take us shopping.
-They are our cheerleaders at special events.
-They also teach us to hunt and fish, or to sew and cook, and a thousand other things.
+Yet, caring parents provide for all our needs and many of our wants.
+They consol us and hold us when we’re sad.
+They bandage our physical and emotional wounds, read us a story, play baseball in the backyard with us or take us shopping.
+Parents are our cheerleaders at special events.
+They also teach us to hunt, fish, sew, or cook, and a thousand other things.

-Judah must plow, and Jacob (Israel) must break up the ground. [your hearts are hard and must be broken up to receive God's message—you must repent!].
+Judah must plow, and Jacob (Israel) must break up the ground. [your hearts are hard and must be broken up to receive God's message—you must repent!]

 Sow for yourselves righteousness, reap the fruit of unfailing love, and break up your unplowed ground; for it is time to seek the LORD, until he comes and showers righteousness on you.